bar10dr/SevOmatic/README.md

 - Type "git clone https://github.com/bar10dr/SevOmatic.git" (Git for windows: https://gitforwindows.org/) or just download the source from github

 ##### 2. Creating the Google credentials
-This step will register an application at Google and give you a file with the credentials for that application.
+This step will register an application at Google and give you a json file containing the credentials for your registered application.
 - Go to https://developers.google.com/sheets/api/quickstart/dotnet
 - Press the blue button named "Enable the Google Sheets API"
 - Enter a name for the application and press next